Scam Awareness stay protected

 Tips on how to avoid being scammed

-Behind the growing numbers are everyday Australians who lost money to scams – sometimes their life savings.
-And the true cost of scams is more than a dollar figure.
+Behind the growing numbers are everyday Australians who lost money to scams –sometimes their life savings.
+The true cost of scams is more than a dollar figure.
 Scams can have a devastating impact on victims’ lives.
-The top three most reported impersonation scams were Toll Road Scams, Australian Government Impersonation Scams and ‘Hi mum/family’ impersonation scams.

 Report a scam

 If you notice any suspicious activity on your bank account or believe you’ve shared your personal information with a potential scammer, please call us immediately on 1300 13 22 77.
-We’re open 8am – 8pm weekdays and 8am – 3pm Saturdays..
+We’re open 8am – 8pm weekdays and 8am – 3pm Saturdays.

 How to spot and avoid scams